microsoft/TypeScript/doc/spec.md

 );
 ```

-The ‘JQueryStatic’ interface references another interface: ‘JQuery’.
+The 'JQueryStatic' interface references another interface: 'JQuery'.
 This interface represents a collection of one or more DOM elements.
-The jQuery library can perform many operations on such a collection, but in this example the jQuery client only needs to know that it can set the text content of each jQuery element in a collection by passing a string to the ‘text’ method.
-The ‘JQueryStatic’ interface also contains a method, ‘get’, that performs an Ajax get operation on the provided URL and arranges to invoke the provided callback upon receipt of a response.
+The jQuery library can perform many operations on such a collection, but in this example the jQuery client only needs to know that it can set the text content of each jQuery element in a collection by passing a string to the 'text' method.
+The 'JQueryStatic' interface also contains a method, 'get', that performs an Ajax get operation on the provided URL and arranges to invoke the provided callback upon receipt of a response.

-Finally, the ‘JQueryStatic’ interface contains a bare function signature
+Finally, the 'JQueryStatic' interface contains a bare function signature

 ```TypeScript
 (query: string): JQuery;